 If there are concerns of domestic violence and or child abuse during a divorce/separation these issues may be dealt with using other legal channels.
 The first avenue would be to make a police report, thereupon claims will be thoroughly investigated.

-If domestic violence is the issue, then this may be dealt with in the civil courts.
-The applicant may seek any of these orders:
+If domestic violence is the issue, then this may be dealt with in the civil and or the criminal courts.
+In the civil courts, the applicant may seek any of these orders:

 These orders were created to protect the applicant psychically and financially.

 The Cayman Islands is a multicultural jurisdiction.
-Therefore we have marriages between two Caymanian parties, marriages where one party is Caymanian, and the other party is not and marriages where both parties are expatriates.
-These three different types of marriages do raises different implications for divorce and separation, from an immigration point of view.
+Therefore, we have marriages and civil partnerships between two Caymanian parties, marriages and civil partnerships where one party is Caymanian, and the other party is not and marriages and civil partnerships where both parties are expatriates.
+These three different types of marriages and civil partnerships do raise different implications for divorce and separation, from an immigration point of view.
 The immigration questions that arise are how the parties became Caymanian and the length of time the parties may have held Caymanian status.
-Presently, parties to marriages that have held Caymanian status for less than three years will lose their Caymanian status upon a divorce.
+Presently, parties to marriages and civil partnerships that have held Caymanian status for less than three years will lose their Caymanian status upon a divorce.

-Two expatriates who wish to separate need to consider the rules of the jurisdiction in which they were married, and understand that if they wish to divorce in Cayman, they must follow local rules in regard to length of residency on island and length of legal separation, before filing for divorce.
-For more information please see the next article.
+Two expatriates who wish to separate need to consider the rules of the jurisdiction in which they were married, and understand that if they wish to divorce in Cayman, they must follow local rules in regard to length and or quality of residency on island and or length of legal separation, before filing for divorce.

-If a parent desires to move with a child and the other parent disagrees then permission from the court would need to be obtained.
+If a parent desires to move to another jurisdiction with a child and the other parent disagrees then permission from the court would need to be obtained.
 This type of application is called a relocation application.

 Lisa Donalds founded the firm Phoenix Legal in 2019 with the mission of providing accessible legal advice to the community.
 She obtained her legal experience by working with other offshore magic circle firms and the Portfolio of Legal Affairs.
 She is an experienced family law specialist with a broad range of experience.